Divyendra/RocketSingh/README.md

 - Register and Login
 - Search for Bikers nearby
 - Request for a biker at a location
-- Send promocodes; Avail promocodes
+- Send Referrals; Avail promocodes

 Both the apps have been coded to be friendly on the resource intensive mobile environment.
 They use event driven Publish-Subscribe mechanism avoiding polling and Byte compression protocols to avoid mobile data drain.